WhiskerWeirdo/BanterBrain-Buddy/README.md

 - [X] Use Azure API for Speech-To-Text Test
 - [X] Add an actual logfile
 - [X] Use Azure API for STT Normal use
-- [ ] Use Azure STT from non-default microphone
+- [X] Use Azure STT from non-default microphone
-- [ ] Use Azure APi for Text-To-Speech test
+- [ ] Use Azure API for Text-To-Speech test
 - [ ] Use Azure API for TTS Normal use
 - [ ] Use Azure STT from non-default output device